LostInBrittany/angular-beers/step-13/README.md

 ## Summary ##

-Nw we have our first custom element, a Beer directive.
+Now we have our first custom element, a Beer directive.
 We are ready for [step 14](../step-14) where we will create a directive encapsulating behaviour, in this case a `$http` asynchronous call.